top of page

 The 2 Main Types of Budgerigars

-At Rashu's Bird Palace, we breed both kinds!
+At Rashu's Bird Palace, we breed Exhibition type budgerigars only!

 The Pet Type Budgerigar